TeachBooks/mirror_mude_book/book/multivariate/AND_OR.md

 If you also need further practice or to revisit other concepts such as mutually exclusive events or collectively exhaustive, you can go [here](https://teachbooks.github.io/learn-probability/section_01/Must_know_%20probability_concepts.html).

-## AND and OR probabilities
+## AND and OR probabilities: Venn diagrams

 Let's move back to discrete events to explain what AND and OR probabilities are.
 Imagine two events, A and B. These can be, for instance, the fact that it rains today (A) and the fact that the temperature is below 10 degrees (B).
+Each of these events will have a probability of ocurring, denoted here as $P(A)$ and $P(B)$, respectively.

 ```{figure} ../events.pdf